apache/iceberg/docs/versioned/integrations/nessie.md

 ## Spark SQL Extensions

-From spark, Nessie SQL extensions can be used to manage the Nessie repo as shown below.
+From Spark 3.0, Nessie SQL extensions can be used to manage the Nessie repo as shown below.

 ```
 bin/spark-sql